thnikk/cp-keypad/readme.md

 ## Entering bootloader mode

 If your keypad doesn't have easy access to the reset switch, you can enter bootloader mode by holding down the third key at boot.

+## Compatibility
+This code uses time.monotonic_ns(), which requires long integer support.
+SAMD21 boards like my current (as of writing in 2022) xiao based keypads are not compatible.
+It's possible to use time.monotonic() instead, but this will lose acccuracy over time and subsequently cause the timers in the code to reduce in speed after about an hour.

+For this reason, prototype RP2040 xiao based models are being used for developemnt.
+This means that this code will be used for future models but will not be backwards compatible due to limitations in the currently used hardware.

 ## Features